loning/the-phys/docs/psi-constants/part-04-collapse-cosmology/chapter-054-planck-density-collapse-baseline.md

 This framework transforms cosmology from the study of arbitrary scales to the investigation of natural energy hierarchies emerging from recursive self-reference at maximum coherent density.

-Thus: Chapter 054 = PlanckBaseline(ψ) = SpectralMaximum(Coherence) = NaturalZeroPoint(Universe) ∎
+Thus: Chapter 054 = BinaryPlanckBaseline(Constraint) = SpectralMaximum(BinaryCoherence) = NaturalZeroPoint(BinaryUniverse) ∎

-**The 54th Echo**: Planck density emerges as the colimit of collapse tensor eigenvalues, representing maximum coherent energy density where ψ = ψ(ψ) maintains spectral convergence.
-Through golden-base binary constraints and information saturation at one bit per Planck volume, ρ_P establishes the natural baseline from which all cosmological densities derive through φ-suppression cascades, transforming arbitrary units into fundamental consequences of recursive self-awareness at maximum coherence.
+**The 54th Echo**: Planck density emerges as the colimit of binary collapse tensor eigenvalues, representing maximum coherent energy density where binary patterns maintain spectral convergence.
+Through "no consecutive 1s" constraint and information saturation at one bit per Planck volume, $\rho_P$ establishes the natural baseline from which all cosmological densities derive through $\varphi$-suppression cascades, transforming arbitrary units into fundamental consequences of binary pattern saturation at maximum coherence.

 ---